-Finally, we encourage the passage of S. 2235, the Military Reserve Jobs Act of 2017, introduced by Senators Donnelly and Cruz that would stablish a tiered-hiring preference for Reserve Component servicemembers for civil service jobs.
-S. 2235 also aims to promote hiring of Reserve Component members into the federal workforce.
+Finally, we encourage the passage of last Congress' S. 2235, the Military Reserve Jobs Act of 2017, introduced by Senators Donnelly and Cruz that would establish a tiered-hiring preference for Reserve Component service members for civil service jobs.
+S. 2235 aimed to promote hiring of Reserve Component members into the federal workforce, a critical goal.
 Each of these bills would prove extremely beneficial to our pursuit of solving the problem of unemployment in the National Guard.